AlexPoupakis/TUC-EmbeddedSystems-SudokuSolverAVR/README.md

 - Software interrupt / hook

 ## Results
 This implementation achieved the best execution times for all (5) tested Sudoku puzzles and amongst all other teams in the course.
+The results of the tournament, with a 10 MHz CPU clock, are presented below:

 | Difficulty | This solver   | Other teams   |
 | ---------- | ------------- | ------------- |